atrahhdis/mahasivipassana/content/docs/a-r_streamentry-summary-of-mahasi-sayadaws-the-manual-of-insight.md

 **License:**

-This e-book is licensed under [Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/)
+This text is licensed under [Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/)

 You are free to: